cjsharp4/GleamGlumScraper/README.md

 The scraper relies on another program called random_youtube.py (in the LinkGeneration folder) to generate a list of pseudo-random YouTube links for it to analyze.
 Our scraper needed to analyze randoms links so that there was no bias in the selection of videos we were collecting data from.

 Using YouTube Data API v3, it was possible to make search queries that return the link to the top result of that query.
 Doing a search on YouTube with a 3 character string comprised of random numbers and letters seems to be the best way to get a ‘random’ video on YouTube.
 Through Python’s random module, we generated 200 strings of random numbers and letters using the seed 1 for the first 100 links and seed 3 for the last 100 links.

-Some example search queries: 'HCH' would return a video of a Mexican news segment (~12,000 views), 'OU8' would return a video showing off a corporate office (~500 views), and a query of 'OA9' would return a food vlog (~40,000 views).
+Here are some examples of search queries: 'HCH' would return a video of a Mexican news segment (~12,000 views), 'OU8' would return a video showing off a corporate office (~500 views), and a query of 'OA9' would return a food vlog (~40,000 views).
 Until Google provides an official API to get random videos on YouTube, this is the best and most recommended way to accomplish this task.

 --Building the Scraper--